jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 If you need to set a height, use "min-height".
 Content will always retain a minimum height no matter the size of the content but the height will automatically increase when the content increases too.

 If you need to increase the background, use padding.

+## Inheritance

+When you declare something on a element and it also applies to the element's descendants.